Wildboar-Software/directory/apps/meerkat-docs/docs/roadmap.md

 - Strong Credentials
 - SASL Authentication

-Version 1.0.0 is expected to be released by late January of 2022.

 ## Feature Completeness

 After release of the minimally-viable product, the remaining features needed to